 At the commencement of a lease, the District initially measures the lease liability at the present value of payments expected to be made during the lease term.
 Subsequently, the lease liability is reduced by the principal portion of lease payments made.
 The lease asset is initially measured as the initial amount of the lease liability, adjusted for lease payments made at or before the lease commencement date, plus certain initial direct costs.
-Subsequently, the lease asset is amortized on a straight-line basis over its useful life.
+Subsequently, the lease asset is amortized on a straight-line basis over the term of the lease.